Unit Testing with Unity

 }

-Configure the ESP-IDF Project to enable unit tests in the extension
+Configure the ESP-IDF Project to Enable Unit Tests in the Extension

-Let’s say you have a ESP-IDF project with the following structure:
+Consider an ESP-IDF project with the following structure:

 unit_test